 So how did the new Tado thermostat perform?
 In short: much like the old one.
-There is some initial fiddling with settings as you fine-tune your day and night preferred temperatures, but after a week or two you largely forget about it and let the Tado get on with everything – which is exactly how it should be.
+There's some initial fiddling with settings as you fine-tune your preferred day and night temperatures, but after a week or two you largely forget about it and let the Tado get on with everything – which is exactly how it should be.

 Operation is incredibly straightforward.
-Both the web browser and smartphone apps are visually identical (form factors withstanding) and neatly divided into temperature (environmental and set), proximity (whether you and any other registered users are home or away) and noticeboard sections.
+Both the web browser and smartphone apps are visually identical (form factors withstanding) and neatly divided into temperature (environmental and set), proximity (whether you and any other registered users are home or away), and noticeboard sections.

-On the flip side we saw bigger savings from the Honeywell Evohome and its room-by-room control.
-This is a far more expensive option (around three times the price for a three-bedroom home) but being able to switch off every room except the one(s) you know you will be in during the day is even more efficient and certainly the choice for bigger homes where continually turning the whole heating up and down isn’t necessarily the best move.
+Note that we saw bigger savings from the Honeywell Evohome, with its room-by-room control.
+This is a far more expensive option – around three times the price for a three-bedroom home – but being able to switch off every room except the one(s) you know you'll be in during the day is even more efficient and certainly the choice for bigger homes where continually turning the whole heating up and down isn’t necessarily the best move.

 Like any smart thermostat, it depends on your needs.
-As a rule of thumb I would say detection based thermostats like the Nest and Tado are best for smaller homes and flats and the room-by-room system of the Honeywell Evohome is your weapon of choice for bigger houses.
-In addition to this those with flexible schedules will see the most benefit as it is something your pre-existing boiler settings will struggle to match.
+As a rule of thumb, I'd say detection-based thermostats such as the Nest and Tado are best for smaller homes and flats; the room-by-room system of the Honeywell Evohome is your weapon of choice for bigger houses.
+In addition, those with flexible schedules will see the most benefit, since it's something your pre-existing boiler settings will struggle to match.

-SEE ALSO: More Smart Home Reviews
+Related: More Smart Home Reviews

 A sleek and powerful smart thermostat, which can be expanded to offer room-by-room control, Tado is an excellent choice – but we'd like to see the clumsy bridge ditched.